 - Nile crocodile holds the record for the strongest bites in the animal kingdom with 5000 PSI bite power per inch.
-Surprisingly, the 2nd and third position for biting power also goes to two other species of crocodiles- saltwater crocodile and American alligators.
+Surprisingly, the 2nd and third position for biting power also goes to two other species of crocodiles- saltwater crocodiles and American alligators.

-- The Plastic Surgery Statistics’2012 Plastic Report suggested that over 27,000 people had to go through operation theatre due to dog bites along in the USA.
+- The Plastic Surgery Statistics’2012 Plastic Report suggested that over 27,000 people had to go through operation theatre due to dog bites in the USA.

 On rare occasions, you will get bitten by an aggravated box turtle.
-However, if you still fear about getting bitten by box turtles, you can protect your hands with gloves.
+However, if you still fear getting bitten by box turtles, you can protect your hands with gloves.
 Also, you can wear slippers or protective shoes to safeguard your feet.

 However, if you can take care of your pet properly, you won’t be likely to get bitten by it.
 Hence, take care of your pet.
-And if you get bitten, I recommend you to clean the area as soon as possible to avoid complications.
+And if you get bitten, I recommend you clean the area as soon as possible to avoid complications.